Vendicated/Vencord/src/plugins/notesSearcher/README.md

 # NotesSearcher

-Allows you to open modal with all of your notes and search throught them by UserID, Note text and Global/Username if user is cached
+Allows you to open a modal with all of your notes and search through them by user ID, note text, and username

 ## Preview